arrow_back

 • If you still get a permission denied error, wait a few minutes and try again.

 1. Copy the httpsTrigger URL that's displayed in the output.
-It will have a form like this:
+It should look like this:

 https://<REGION>-$GOOGLE_CLOUD_PROJECT.cloudfunctions.net/HelloWorld